00h-i-r-a00/moby_simulator/README.md

 # moby_simulator

-a simulator for simulating our black-out resistant anonymous app
+a Python-based simulator for simulating our black-out resistant anonymous app known as Moby